sebastiaanvisser/sebastiaanvisser.github.com/src/post/2013/may/28/towards-a-better-haskell-package.markdown

 Packages are never finished, the more people work on it the faster it will improve.
 There are some tricks to simplify collaboration.

-* *Expose internals.*.
-Export them either in a separate package or in a namespace separate from the public API.
+* *Expose internals.* Export them either in a separate package or in a namespace separate from the public API.
 Forking remains expensive.
   Avoiding a fork by allowing a `Binary` instance for the otherwise opaque data constructor through an internals module can save a lot time.

-* *Think about licensing* The reusability of a package depends greatly on the type of license used.
+* *Think about licensing.* The reusability of a package depends greatly on the type of license used.
 Everyone has their own opinion about open source software and a variety of licenses are available.
 At least give it a thought and don't just pick one.

 * *Host on Github.* Github makes forking and pushing changes upstream extremely easy.
-Forking a package, fixing a bug, requesting a merge back, and a new deploy to Hackage can be done in a matter of hours.
+Forking a package, fixing a bug, requesting a merge back, and a new deploy to Hackage can all be done in a matter of hours.
 Don't like Github?
-Use of of their competitors.
+Use one of their competitors.
 Self hosting rarely benefits collaboration.

 The points on my list mostly arrive from my experience with existing Haskell